Art School Portfolio Two 1983-1997

 Executed with pencil and powdered graphite on illustration board.
 This class exercise evoked the gridwork of Piet Mondrian.

 Destruction of Some Works: Young artists tend to create large ambitious pieces.
 These works become headaches where photographing, shipping, and storage is concerned.
-In my case (and I do not think I am unusual for doing this), I destroyed early works where I could not properly store them.
+In my case (and I do not think I am unusual for doing this), early works were destroyed where I could not properly store them.
 Moreover, I came to regard these pieces as eyesores when compared to later, better work.
 Many paintings were destroyed in Memphis after graduate school because of their three-dimensional elements.
 This aspect made them bulky once they were removed from their stretchers, so they did not return with me to Bloomington, IN.

 Next/ Back/ Artworks Portal Page